FIFA 15

-For the third consecutive edition, the main commentators for the game are Martin Tyler and Alan Smith.
+For the third consecutive edition, the main commentators for the game are Martin Tyler and Alan Smith while commentators for international matches are Clive Tyldesley and Andy Townsend.

 Ultimate Team

 FIFA 15's Ultimate Team introduced a new feature, in which users can sign loan players for a limited duration of matches.
 Another new feature is The Concept Squad, where players are given access to the game's database and can create a "dream squad".
 The concept players card is grey colored.
 A number of new legends are also introduced to the game, including Franz Beckenbauer, Roberto Carlos, Peter Schmeichel and Hristo Stoichkov which are only available on Xbox One and Xbox 360.

 Goal celebrations

 New goal celebrations featured in the game include Luis Suárez's 'kiss the wrist' routine, Zlatan Ibrahimović kicking the corner flag, and Cristiano Ronaldo's celebration from his second goal vs Sweden in the qualifying play-offs for the 2014 World Cup where he raises both arms and points downwards.